We are resolute in our pursuit of helping you discover Happy Tomorrows!

 Minnesota has a quite a rich American history.
 The percentage of English speaker in Minnesota is 91.5%.
 The remaining population 8.5% speak different other languages throughout the state.

 The population of Minnesota is 5,706,398 in total.
-The state has experienced a population growth of 0.59% with the living cost being higher than the US average.
+The state has experienced a population growth of 0.59% with the living cost being lower than the US average.

 The majority of the population 22.1 in Minnesota are Catholic.
 But this is also lower than the national average 0.58%.